 Indulge in local cuisine

 Most famous for its locally made fir honey, traditional sausages, katiki or tsalafouti (soft cheeses made with goats and sheep’s milk) here you can taste fresh river trout, as well as traditional pies with handmade filo pastry with various fillings.
 Karpenisi is also famous for its cold cuts- don’t miss its famous prosciutto.

-You will find a lot of recipes that include locally grown mushrooms; and meat lovers should try the chasapiko (veal-based dish where the meat is slowly cooked in a clay pot on hot sand) wild boar and shallot stew, lamb in a pot, boiled goat, sheep, pork with greens.
+You will find a lot of recipes that include locally grown mushrooms; and meat lovers should try the chasapiko (veal-based dish where the meat is slowly cooked in a clay pot on hot sand), wild boar and shallot stew, lamb in a pot, boiled goat, and pork with greens.
 Other Greek comfort foods to taste here are the giouvetsi (lamb cooked with orzo in a red sauce) and stifado (rabbit stew).
-Head to Paradisos Taverna, Ellinon Gefsis, Taverna Mesostrati, Antigoni Pame Platia, Panorama and Kapetanios Tavern for homemade style dishes.
-Also add Mylos Café and Foufis to your list.
+We recommend you head to Paradisos Taverna, Ellinon Gefsis, Taverna Mesostrati, Antigoni Pame Platia, Panorama and Kapetanios Tavern for homemade-style dishes.
+Also, add Mylos Café and Foufis to your list.
 Last but definitely not least, Rakomelo Karvelis for the tastiest galaktoboureko and ekmek (Greek sweets).
-For those who really want to warm up, sip on some Mouro, the local tsipouro made of mulberry distillate.
+And for those who really want to warm up – sip on some Mouro, the local tsipouro made of mulberry distillate.

 Stay at a charming boutique hotel